-Phuket is a large island, about halfway down the west coast of the Thai Peninsula.
+Phuket is in fact a large island halfway down the west coast of the Thai Peninsula on the Andaman Sea.
 It’s connected to the mainland by bridge, and in fact doesn’t really feel like an island at all.
 Its international airport is on the north of the island, so it is relatively easy to get transfers to Khao Lak and Ranong – dis/embarkation points for some of the liveaboards.

 Where to Stay

 If you’re about to board a liveaboard, it may be necessary to overnight in Phuket.
-We dived with Sea Bees Diving who are based (along with many other dive operators) in Chalong Bay, and have a small resort across the road from the dive shop called Palm Gardens.
+Sea Bees Diving who are based (along with many other dive operators) in Chalong Bay have a small resort across the road from the dive shop called Palm Gardens.

 Accommodation is in very comfortable 3-star bungalows situated around a swimming pool.
 The food is great – and served up until 10pm for those of you with lengthy transfers.

 Chalong Bay is a lively little strip in the evenings, with a great many restaurants and bars, so there’s plenty of choice for après-dive drinks with your new-found dive buddies.

 If you’re planning on basing yourself in Phuket, then you may want to choose somewhere near the beach – but choose your beach wisely.
 If you want to party all night, then Patong Beach is definitely for you, but if you’d prefer something quieter, go for one of the lesser-known beaches.